llxisdsh/pb/README.md

 The HashTrieMap is an optimization of the built-in HashTrieMap.

-- Supports lazy value generation with LoadOrCompute
+- Supports lazy value generation with LoadOrStoreFn
 - Faster than the built-in HashTrieMap by more than 50%
 - All tests passed